PabloL007/Maya/README.md

     - `learn(MSDL string)`: Will return the UUID of the new skill.

 - `rest`:
-    - `get(Complete url)`: Will return the body of the page as a String.
+    - `get(Complete url, Headers with format key:value (Optional))`: Will return the body of the page as a string.
+    - `post(Complete url, Content type, Body of the request, Headers with format key:value (Optional))`: Will return the body of the response as a string.

 - `scheduler`:
     - `schedule(Quartz cron expression)`: Will execute the rest of the skill every time the trigger is fired.